NoahLE/To-Do-Vue/README.md

-# todo-app
+# To-Do List using Vue.js

-> A Vue.js sandbox project
+> A Vue.js To-Do list

+Users can create, edit, delete, and mark tasks as complete.
+It was built using the `vue-cli` scaffold, `semantic 2.0` for styling, `jQuery`, and `sweetalert`.

 ## Build Setup